Sail Week Croatia is up there with one of the best trips I have ever been on!

 Day 5 is another day spent on the island of Vis, though the boat will take a short sail around to Komiza, a small city which is located on the opposite side of the island.

-On this day we had the options of going on a wine tasting tour in the nearby vineyards, chilling and exploring Komiza’s old town and beaches, or go cruising around the island again on scooters.
+On this day we had the options of going on a wine-tasting tour in the nearby vineyards, chilling and exploring Komiza’s old town and beaches, or going cruising around the island again on scooters.

 So depending on how you’re feeling and what activities interest you the most, it’s free for all on day five.

 After sunset dinner and drinks at one of the seaside restaurants in Komiza, everyone headed back to the yacht for a pre-party before heading out to Lunatics for a foam party.
 You may want to wear your swimmers for this one!

 Say hello to eSIM – a virtual SIM card pre-loaded with mobile data so you can get online and stay connected around the world.

 OneSimCard is the best eSIM for travel, with low-cost data packages available in 150+ countries.